Police: Kansas driver speeding with pot, meth in vehicle - NewsBreak

 Police: Kansas driver speeding with pot, meth in vehicle

 MARION COUNTY —Law enforcement authorities are investigating a suspect on drug charges.
-Just after midnight early Tuesday, police conducted a traffic stop on Highway 56 near...hutchpost.com
+Just after midnight early Tuesday, police conducted a traffic stop on Highway 56 near...jcpost.com

 MARION COUNTY —Law enforcement authorities are investigating a suspect on drug charges.
-Just after midnight early Tuesday, police conducted a traffic stop on Highway 56 near...hutchpost.com
+Just after midnight early Tuesday, police conducted a traffic stop on Highway 56 near...jcpost.com

 Comments / 0